 Fast forward nearly a year later, Katie is still living with Susan and she has an addiction … to Amazon Prime.
 Packages come to the house nearly every day because there was a great “deal” that Katie just had to buy.
 Meanwhile, Susan is seething because she let Katie borrow $3,000 out of her hard-earned Lyft driver savings and she's not feeling confident she's ever going to get it back.
 Every time one of those little brown boxes with blue tape comes to the house, Susan nearly loses it.

-Katie is about to move out and get her own place, but the money that she owes her mother continues to linger and reek havoc on their relationship.
-Susan will continue to hang the borrowed money over Katie’s head.
-She may not even verbally bring it up to Katie, but instead she’ll keep it all inside and only vent to strangers like me.
-That won’t bode well for her health or her relationship with her daughter.
+Katie is about to move out and get her own place, but the money that she owes her mother continues to linger and wreak havoc on their relationship.
+Susan will continue to hang the borrowed money over Katie's head.
+She may not even verbally bring it up to Katie, but instead, she'll keep it all inside and only vent to strangers like me.
+That won't bode well for her health or her relationship with her daughter.